You Will Never Be PerfectSep 27, 2021

 – If I could just break into that circle of friends . . .
 I’d be free!

 The reality, though, is that you are always “in process.”

-You are always growing; always learning; always becoming the person you’re going to be.
+Always becoming the person you’re going to be.

 Just because you reach some arbitrary goal that you’ve set out for yourself doesn’t mean that you’re done!
 Again, without goals, we have nothing to strive for and no reason to exist.
 Even a hermit living in the woods has goals: chop enough wood, maintain the garden, hunt enough food—otherwise, he would freeze, starve, and die!